marcocollander/macaronics/notes/sanity-en.md

   this is probably the easiest)

 There is one crucial point I also need to cover: although we are installing Sanity, this is only to host data.
 Administering our account/Sanity setup is done remotely via the dashboard in our account on the Sanity website.
 Keep this thought in mind as we install Sanity as part of the next exercise.

 ## Installing Sanity

+Installing Sanity is very easy - it's written for Node/NPM, so it will use a reasonably familiar process, at least for those who use Node.js.
+Everything is done via command line, so you will need to have installed Node.js and NPM first;
+assuming you have done so ( or already had it installed), let's continue with the setup process